taylulz/Portfolio/README.md

 * Navigate to *https://taylulz.github.io/Portfolio/*
 * Try resizing the page
 * Check out some of the links
+* Click the pictures of the synths to learn more about them

 ## Technologies used
 Basic markup language